-Regular 8mm and Super-8 motion picture films are transferred in-house with our telecine projector systems that provide a very good image on DVD, High Definition Blu-ray discs, or we can also provide editable files for those who want to edit their own movies.
+Regular 8mm and Super-8 motion picture films are transferred in-house with our telecine projector systems that provide a very good image on DVD, High Definition Blu-ray discs, or editable files for those who want to edit their own movies.
 Our system gives us a wide latitude to adjust the image for film that was recorded too dark or too light.
 We can also dramatically adjust the timing for precious short film clips that pass too quickly.

 8mm films are about a quarter inch wide and typically come on 3”- 50 foot reels as well as 5”-200 foot, 6”-300 foot and 7”-400 foot reels.
 Pricing is $20 per 3” reel and .30/foot for the larger reels.
 Because of set-up time, there is a $50 minimum for film transfers.